jabberzac/dungarmatic-discord/README.md

 ## Helper functions
 The following can all be accessed within a plugin using self.<method> to automate some useful tasks

+### `response = self.chance({"Response 1": 0.5, "Response 2": 0.5})`
+Returns a string based on a random number from 0..1.
+Pass an object with the keys being your options, and the values being the chance between 0.0 and 1.0.
+Make sure the chances add up to 1.0 or you might get `None` as a response (unless that is desired)

 ### `is_admin = self.from_admin(message)`
 Returns true if the provided message came from someone with admin permissions